-Picture above: The shining-black wood ant can’t form a nest by herself, but sneaks into a nest of yellow Chthonolasius ants, kills their queen, and is supported by the workers in raising her own brood. © Schlick-Steiner & Steiner
+Picture above: The black and shiny wood-ant can’t form a nest by herself, but sneaks into a nest of yellow Chthonolasius ants, kills their queen and is supported by the workers in raising her own brood. © Schlick-Steiner & Steiner

-Fungi-breeding ants and termites are known from the tropics, but there are also native ant species that maintain a close symbiosis with fungi and cultivate mushroom gardens, which is largely unknown.
-This should change with the ant terraria.
+Fungi-breeding ants and termites are known from tropical regions, but there are also native ant-species that maintain a close symbiosis with fungi and cultivate mushroom gardens, which is largely unknown.
+Terrariums for ants should change this.

 Birgit Schlick-Steiner, Florian Steiner (Institute of Ecology)